isaacreji06/Ecommerce-Follow-Along/README.md

 ## Milestone 14
 - Backend: Delete route is added to delete a card data
 - Frontend: delete button is added to the card and delete logic is added

+## Milestone 15
+- The Navbar is added to the website with functionality